 Collaborative opportunities between VA and DoD

 Warrior Canine Connection is currently operating the therapeutic service dog training program at both VA and DoD treatment centers.
 Both Departments are individually engaged in funding and carrying out research studies to fully understand the efficacy of using dogs to help Veterans and Service Members with PTSD.
 Collaboration between the VA and DoD would enhance their individual efforts as well as offer cost sharing opportunities.
-The Bob Woodruff Foundation recently sponsored a convening at the National Intrepid Center of Excellence to focus on the use of service dogs and Animal Assisted Therapy in helping Veterans with the invisible wounds of war.
-The convening included VA and DoD policy makers, mental health providers, researchers and service dog SME’s.
-The convening was a great first step in fostering discussion and future collaboration related to using dogs to support the recovery of returning Veterans.
+The Bob Woodruff Foundation sponsored two convenings to focus on the use of service dogs and Animal Assisted Therapy in helping Veterans with the invisible wounds of war.
+Held in 2013 and 2014, the convenings included VA and DoD policy makers, mental health providers, researchers, service dog SME’s, and service dog organizations.
+The convenings served to foster discussion and future collaboration related to using dogs to support the recovery of returning Veterans.
 The therapeutic service dog training concept resonated with almost all who attended the convening as an innovative Complementary Alternative Medicine (CAM) modality.

-As you are aware, legislation to create a VA pilot program on service dog training therapy has been approved by the U.S. House of Representatives in the past two Congresses.
-While VA officials have recognized the therapeutic value of the program at VA Menlo Park, and indicated that the Secretary does not need Congressional authorization to create a VA pilot program on service dog training therapy, the WCC program at VA Menlo Park continues to be supported exclusively by private donations.
+As you are aware, legislation to create a VA pilot program on service dog training therapy was approved by the U.S. House of Representatives in the 111th and 112th Congresses.
+While VA officials have recognized the therapeutic value of the program at VA Menlo Park, the Department has consistently opposed legislation that would create additional sites and provide collaborative opportunities with the DOD to study the program’s efficacy.
+The Department has indicated that the Secretary does not need Congressional authorization to create a VA pilot program on service dog training therapy, yet since 2008, program services to Veterans at VA Menlo Park have been supported exclusively by private donations.

 The provisions of H.R.
-183 are based on the original program launched in 2008 at VA Menlo Park through the Recreation Therapy Department.
-Since that time, service dog training therapy has been incorporated into additional programs at that facility.
+359 are based on the original program launched in 2008 at VA Menlo Park through the Recreation Therapy Department.
+Since that time, service dog training therapy has been incorporated into outpatient as well as inpatient programs at that facility.
 Consequently, it may be more appropriate at this point to provide the Secretary with more discretion to tailor the pilot program on this CAM modality to the needs of the Veterans at individual pilot sites.

 I appreciate this opportunity to provide my views on this legislation to create a VA pilot program on service dog training therapy.
+It is critically important that we look at alternative treatments that will support struggling Veterans.
 Based on my experience working with wounded Warriors, I know that making this CAM modality more widely available will contribute significantly to the psychological healing of returning Veterans.

 Financial Disclosure Associated with the Statement for the Record of Rick A. Yount, Executive Director,